panzerdp/dmitripavlutin.com/content/posts/118-closure-interview/index.md

 type: post
 ---

-Don't underestimate the importance of knowing well closures.
+Don't underestimate the importance of knowing closures.

-If you're preparing for a JavaScript coding interview, there's a good chance you'll be asked about the concept of closures in JavaScript.
+If you're preparing for a JavaScript coding interview, there's a good chance you're going to get asked about the concept of closures.

-In this post, I compiled a list of 7 interesting, practical and increasingly challenging questions on JavaScript closures.
+I compiled a list of 7 practical and increasingly challenging questions on JavaScript closures.

-Take a pencil and a piece of paper, and try to solve these problems without looking at the answers.
+Take a pencil and a piece of paper, and try to answer the questions without looking at the answers.
 In my estimation, you would need about 30 minutes.

 *If you need a refresh on closures, I recommend checking my post [A Simple Explanation of JavaScript Closures](/simple-explanation-of-javascript-closures/).*